projectceladon/celadon-documentation/source/getting_started/as-service.rst

 =======================================

-The idea of :abbr:`CaaS (Celadon as a Service)` is to run |C| as a service seamlessly on bare metal systems with Intel architecture, virtual machines, and containers based on an unified software architecture.
+The idea of :abbr:`CaaS (Celadon as a Service)` is to run |C| as a service seamlessly on virtual machines, containers, and bare metal systems with Intel architecture based on an unified software architecture.
 The architecture of CaaS is designed to be fully compliant with the Google* Android* `CDD <https://source.android.com/compatibility/cdd>`_, and allows the scalability and extensibility for flexible customizations at the same time.